Allen Superior Court judge denies state's preliminary injunction request in TikTok lawsuit, says local court lacks jurisdiction

 Elizabeth said profanity’s intensity is softened when it’s included in song lyrics because profane lyrics are commonly heard in society and available to teens on other platforms including Spotify, Apple Music and Pandora.

-The next hearing in this case is scheduled for June 6.
-At that time, the state could appeal the decision.
+The next hearing is slated for June 6, when the state could appeal the decision.